 For many businesses, Microsoft Excel is the application that handles financial tracking and analytics.
-As businesses grow, many run into Excel’s limitations for forecasting, profit and loss statements and consider implementing financial analytics software
+As businesses grow, many run into Excel’s limitations for

 The first indication that it’s time to move from Excel for finance to financial analytics software is the number of users, said Robert Kugel, senior vice president and research director at Ventana Research in San Ramon, Calif.
 “The main things to consider … is how many people are sharing the spreadsheet and how often is it being used,” he said.
 “If there are a lot of people contributing to this spreadsheet, then you've got the wrong technology.”

 Organizations already using business analytics systems can benefit from performing analytics in software made for the task instead of Excel.
 Many business users download information from their existing business intelligence system into Excel and then perform additional analysis, Kugel said.
 “One of the advantages of working with a dedicated [financial analytics] application is that it’s directly connected to [the company’s] data store” and not modified by an end user, he added.